jbrown544/interlingual-topic-modeling/README.md

 Because there are costs associated with the cloud translation API, as features are translated they are persisted in a JSON cache file.
 This file contains dictionaries for each language pair developed.
 Each language pair dictionary contains individual terms previously translated (source vs. target language).
 If a project notebook is being executed in an ephemeral environment (such as Google Colab), remember to download a permanent copy of the cache files in the ```\caches``` folder.
 Generating the same translations repeatedly using the cloud API can become unnecessarily expensive otherwise.

-### 4. Model Visualization and Analysis
+### 5. Visualization and Analysis

 Models are depicted using pyLDAvis dimensional reductions.
 This allows models usually exist with dimensional impossible to conceptualize to be be viewed on screen.
-These may be viewed by opening a notebook in either Google Colab or the nbviewer link accessible from with Github.
-The Github code viewer does show cell outputs, but does not show these visualizations which will appear as a blank output cell.
+These may be viewed by opening a notebook in either Google Colab or the nbviewer link accessible from with GitHub.
+The GitHub code viewer does show cell outputs, but does not show these visualizations which will appear as a blank output cell.
 [Here](https://www.youtube.com/watch?v=IksL96ls4o0) is an excellent video which helps explain the operation of pyLDAvis.
 It demonstrates an older version of the tool, but provides insight into how latent topics may be analyzed in a model.

 # Demonstrations